ibm-cloud-docs/monitoring/iam_grant.md

 2. Select **{{site.data.keyword.mon_full_notm}}**.
 3. In the *Service Instance* section, select 1 instance.
 4. In the *Sysdig Team* section, choose a team.
-5. Select a platform role.
+5. Select a platform role and a service role.
 [Learn more about the roles that you need](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam).
-6. Select the service role **Manager** to grant the user permissions to manage all teams.
-7. Click **Assign**.
+6. Click **Assign**.

 ## Step 3.
 Add a user or service ID to the access group
 {: #ime_step3}